Speaking In Your Community

 - Unite for National Bullying Prevention Month - How will you get involved? http://www.pacer.org/bullying/nbpm/

-- 1 of every 4 students bullied, time is now for social change. http://www.pacer.org/bullying/nbpm/
+- More than 1 of every 5 students is bullied, time is now for social change. http://www.pacer.org/bullying/nbpm/

 National Bullying Prevention Month (2006-2016)